amit-sw/SalesCompAgentDuplicate/Documentation/README.md

 6) Feedback Collector Agent: Collects feedback on plan constructs or policies.

-7) Insights Agent: Analyzes sales compensation data and provides answers in plain English with supporting data points.

-8) Ticket Agent: Initiates human involvement by creating a sales compensation ticket.
+7) Ticket Agent: Initiates human involvement by creating a sales compensation ticket.

-9) Exceptions Agent: Gathers requirements for sales compensation exceptions.
+8) Exceptions Agent: Gathers requirements for sales compensation exceptions.

-10) Clarify Agent: Asks clarifying questions if the user's request is unclear.
+9) Clarify Agent: Asks clarifying questions if the user's request is unclear.

 # HOW THE CODE WORKS